Modeling spatial tail dependence with Cauchy convolution processes: Concluding Remarks

+In this paper, we have proposed a Cauchy kernel convolution copula model for non-Gaussian spatial data and studied its dependence properties, with a particular eye on its tail behavior.
+In particular, with compactly supported kernels, our proposed model can capture complex dependence structures that possess short-range tail dependence, and long-range independence.
+Moreover, to further increase its flexibility in the bulk of the distribution and better capture the sub-asymptotic dependence behavior, we have also proposed a parsimonious copula model constructed by mixing a Cauchy convolution process with a Gaussian process.
+With this spatial mixture model extension, bulk and tail properties can be separately controlled with a few parameters, and a smooth transition between tail dependence classes is achieved as a function of distance between stations.

+Our proposed inference scheme relies on a least-square minimum distance approach, which matches suitably chosen empirical and model-based summary statistics.
+It yields consistent estimates and it is guaranteed to be very fast even in high dimensions, thus circumventing the computational difficulties of likelihood-based inference.
+We have shown that our inference scheme works well using an extensive simulation study, and we have successfully applied it to a real temperature data example.
+Model parameters are generally easy to identify from each other, and the underlying kernel function can be accurately estimated, even in low sample sizes.

-{A limitation of our approach is that, by construction, the proposed Cauchy model and its mixture extension are tail symmetric, and can only capture smooth extreme-value dependence structures characterized by moving maximum processes similar to the well-known \citet{Smith1990} max-stable process.
-However, as opposed to fitting the (rigid) Smith model directly to spatially-indexed block maxima, we here propose to fit the Cauchy convolution process or the flexible mixture process to the whole dataset instead.
-Therefore, even if the limiting extreme-value dependence structure is very smooth, our proposed models, which have much rougher realizations, can still adequately capture dependence characteristics at sub-asymptotic levels.
-Interesting research directions include generalizing our modeling approach to capture tail asymmetry, e.g., by considering kernel convolution processes constructed from asymmetric stable noise.
-It would also interesting to study how to modify our model to capture rougher tail dependence structures of Brown--Resnick type.}
+A limitation of our approach is that, by construction, the proposed Cauchy model and its spatial mixture extension are tail symmetric, and can only capture smooth extreme-value dependence structures characterized by moving maximum processes similar to the well-known Smith max-stable process \citep{Smith1990}.
+However, as opposed to fitting the (rigid) Smith model directly to spatially-indexed block maxima, we here propose to fit the Cauchy convolution process or the flexible spatial mixture process to the whole dataset instead.
+Therefore, even if the limiting extreme-value dependence structure is very smooth, our proposed models, which have much rougher realizations, can still adequately capture dependence characteristics at finite levels.